-By studying the Health Protection Agency map it is possible to identify the affected areas within the UK that have potentially high concentrations of radon gas.
-There is a common misconception that Radon Gas only affects the South West of the country, the radon map, however, highlights that the problem is much more widespread than previously believed.
+By studying our map below it is possible to identify the affected areas within the UK that have potentially high concentrations of radon gas.
+There is a common misconception that radon gas only affects the South West of the country, the radon map, however, highlights that the problem is much more widespread than previously believed.

 The average concentration of radon in homes within the UK is 20 Becquerel per cubic meter.
 Levels below 100 Becquerel per cubic meter remain low and a not a real cause for concern, however, the risk of exposure increases as the radon increases.
 Radon measurements can be carried out with two detectors both in the bedroom and the living room which lasts over three months.
 There is also an official radon map that is available through Public Health England.

-Contact Us for more information on the UK Radon Map
+Contact Us for more information on radon in the UK

-We hope this radon gas map below gives an indication to where radon affects the UK.
+We hope our radon gas map below gives an indication to where radon affects the UK.
 Red areas are more prone to high levels of radon whereas green areas less so.
 Don’t forget though the only true way to find out if you have radon in your property is to carry out a test.
 If you have any concerns about radon and what treatments can be used to reduce the levels of radon gas then please call 0800 288 8660 or Email us today.